Regional : Implementing the Integrated Trade Agenda in the Central Asia Regional Economic Cooperation Program

 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-i. organization of the annual meetings of the Regional Trade Group and Customs Cooperation Committee in June 2019, which contributed to productive discussions and positive outcomes as indicated in the CITA implementation report and the development of RSAP 2019-2021;
+(i) Organization of the annual meetings of the Regional Trade Group and Customs Cooperation Committee, which contribute to productive discussions and positive outcomes as indicated in the annual CITA implementation report and RSAPs.
+The 4th RTG meeting (28 September 2021) endorsed RSAP 2021-2023, and discussed the outcomes and recommendations of CAREC Trade Week.
+The 20th CCC meeting (30 September 2021) discussed countries recent policies, digitalization projects, and innovative technologies adopted to facilitate trade and e-commerce.

 |Geographical Location||Afghanistan - Nation-wide; Azerbaijan - Nation-wide; China - Nation-wide; Georgia - Nation-wide; Kazakhstan - Nation-wide; Kyrgyz Republic - Nation-wide; Mongolia - Nation-wide; Pakistan - Nation-wide; Tajikistan - Nation-wide; Turkmenistan - Nation-wide; Uzbekistan - Nation-wide|